Edinburgh-Genome-Foundry/HowTo/README.md

 # HowTo

 This repository contains simple software recipes and notes.
-These are meant to be very short and opiniated.
+These are meant to be very short and opinionated.